-The WCS Climate Adaptation Fund will support the following types of projects:

-Projects that demonstrate land management techniques to be implemented at a landscape level to assist wildlife adaptation to climate change
+The WCS Climate Adaptation Fund will support projects that demonstrate land management techniques to assist wildlife adaptation to climate change at a landscape level, for example:

-- Projects that demonstrate applied management responses for wildlife adaptation in terrestrial, freshwater, estuarine, or coastal systems, including efforts to implement active measures to enhance resilience of climate-impacted habitats or facilitate their transition to a new functional ecological state. - Pilot projects to exhibit successful on-the-ground actions for climate adaptation that can be replicated across a landscape. - Projects to enhance or sustain the adaptive capacity of ecosystems, landscape functionality, and critical biological processes in the face of climate change.
+- Projects that demonstrate applied management responses for wildlife adaptation in terrestrial, freshwater, or estuarine systems, including efforts to implement active measures to enhance resilience of climate-impacted habitats or facilitate their transition to a new functional ecological state. - Pilot projects to exhibit successful on-the-ground actions for climate adaptation that can be replicated across a landscape. - Projects to enhance or sustain the adaptive capacity of ecosystems, landscape functionality, and critical biological processes in the face of climate change. - Projects that restore and sustain core habitat or create connectivity for fish and wildlife based on explicit adaptation goals. - Projects that implement innovative or novel conservation activities in response to existing or expected climate-driven changes.